Here to Help with some Tips for your Upcoming Case

 - TRIAL FEE: If your case is resolved after entering into the trial phase, the trial fee has been earned regardless of whether the case gets dismissed, a trial actually begins, the charges are reduced, or a plea is entered.
 The trial fee is due in full on the first day the case is set for trial.
 If the trial fee is not paid in full at that time, your attorney reserves the right to continue the case until the fee is paid in full or to discontinue further services.

-Our goal at Peters & Nolan is to make you a satisfied client.
+Our goal at Peters & Nolan, LLC is to make you a satisfied client.
 Nothing less than that is satisfactory.
 We look forward to representing you on your case and we hope you found these tips helpful.

 Peters & Nolan, LLC is your ideal source for high quality legal representation throughout the state of Colorado.
 Known for being personable and responsive, attorneys Andrew J. Peters and Andrew Nolan are aggressive trial lawyers with an excellent record of trying and settling cases in criminal defense, DUI/DWAI and personal injury.

 - October 11, 2018